New Study May Mean New Hope for People With Spinal Cord Injuries

 Mainstream medical treatments for spinal cord injuries such as medications or assistive devices help to keep spinal cord injury sufferers comfortable and manage their symptoms but do not restore function or sensation to damaged tissues.

-Many of these treatments have serious side effects or create other complications for spinal cord injury sufferers.
+Many of these treatments have serious side effects or create other complications for people with spinal cord injuries.

 New Hope for Spinal Cord Healing